ViViDboarder/docker-rpi-motioneye/README.md

 # docker-rpi-motioneye
 Docker image for running [motionEye](https://github.com/ccrisan/motioneye) on a Raspberry Pi

+# Deprecated
+It now appears that there is an official image for armhf.
+Check out the instructions on the motionEye wiki https://github.com/ccrisan/motioneye/wiki/Install-in-Docker

 ## motionEye
 Here is what the author has to say about motionEye: